Identifying Personas for Enterprise Applications

 As UX professionals, we’re well aware of the importance of obtaining a shared vision of the design objectives and constraints with all the stakeholders, including the users as well.

 Among the many challenges of conducting research for enterprise software design is the sheer number of stakeholders involved, along with their conflicting agendas.
-This is where the complexity of designing enterprise software first manifests itself in a tangible manner.
+This is where the complexity of first manifests itself in a tangible manner.

 Here’s a list of stakeholders that can commonly be encountered in an average enterprise setting –